PhilipSCA/philanderson-co-uk/james/learning/geography.md

 Eye - Center of storm, caused by falling air.
 Eye traits - 50km diameter, low pressure, light winds, no clouds, no rain, high temperature Eyewall - Surrounds eye, very strong winds of rising air and rain.
+Extreme weather - Weather thats significantly different from the usual weather and can endanger humans.
+Natural hazards - Natural weather thats a threat to people/property Geological hazards - Caused by land and tectonic processes Meterological hazards - Caused by weather and climate Primary effects - Immediate impacts from the hazard Hazard risk - Probability of people being affected Vulnerability (Population density) - More people in an area, greater chance of hazard Capacity to cope - Richer countries can cope with hazards better Nature of hazards - Type of hazard can be worse than others Secondary effects - Result of primary effects, after-effects Tectonic plates - Crust is split on constantly moving plates Continental crust - Thicker and less dense
+Oceanic crust - Thinner and denser
+Plate margin - Where tectonic plates meet
+Destructive margin - Move towards each other, volcanoes form Constructive margin - Move away from each other, new crust Conservative margin - Move sideways, friction Earthquakes - From plate margin tension, creates shockwaves Epicentre - Point of surface vertically above focus.
+Moment magnitude scale - Measures energy released by an earthquake Shock waves - Cause earthquake
+Management - Reduces tectonic hazard effect.
+Monitoring - Looking at earths movements for warnings Prediction - Can predict WHEN a hazard with occur from plates Protection - Buildings can be strengthened (shock absorbers) Planning - Avoid high risk areas, emergency services, education, evacuation routes Global Atmospheric Circulation - Transfer of heat from equator by air
 ```
 ##### Typhoon Haiyan
 ```